teloecho/tdt4260-gem5-prefetcher/README.md

 Plotting-logic for our measuements can be found in the [plot jupyter notebook](_Plots_for_report/plot.ipynb).

-Our [report](report_prefechter_lab_bo/report_bop.pdf) describes the background of prefetching in general, our implementation and our performance measuement results compared to less sophisticated or no prefetching.
+Our [report](report_prefechter_lab_bo/report_bop.pdf) describes the background of prefetching in general, our implementation and our performance measurement results.

 # Getting started